JW0914/Wikis/Scripts+Configs/Hyper-V/ReadMe.md

 ---
 ######Hyper-V Manager######
 - Adds Hyper-V Manager to _Control Panel\Hardware and Sound_
-  - One can edit the following lines:
+  - One can customize the following lines:
     - __10:__ & __21:__ `@="Hyper-V Manager"`
       - _Controls what name is displayed in Control Panel_
     - __11:__ `"InfoTip"="Provides management access to your virtualization platform."`